+8- /-

-Business Finance Introduction to Statistics
+Introduction to Statistics Business Finance

-Economics (Macro or Micro) Principles of Management
+Principles of Management Economics (Macro or Micro)

 Principles of Accounting Application knowledge of Microsoft Office is recommended

 Principles of Marketing

 ABSENCE POLICY

 Due to the intensive nature of the Program, students are allowed only one excused absence per course, defined as a) emergency, b) personal illness, or c) travel on business.
 Students with more than one excused absence, or any unexcused absence, may be withdrawn from that course and may have to repeat, at the discretion of the director.